Grzegorz96/Shoper-app-backend/README.md

 ```http
   PATCH /users/<int:user_id>
 ```
+A function that updates one value for the user.
+JSON={"column":string, "value":string}.
 | Resource  | Type    | Description                | Resource id  | Type    | Description                |
 | :-------- | :-------| :------------------------- | :--------    | :-------| :------------------------- |
 | `users`   | `string`| **Required** Updating a specific user field with data sent in the request body. | `users_id` | `int`| **Required** ID to specify the user. |